hiveeyes/documentation/doc/source/platform-services.rst

 .. include:: _resources.rst

-.. _hiveeyes-platform-services:
+.. _platform-services:

 Platform services
 =================
-The `Hiveeyes platform`_ offers these services to the public:
+The `Hiveeyes platform`_ provides these services to the public:

 MQTT